Skip to content

 "MATCH (m:Movie {title:'Inception'}) "

-"RETURN m.title AS title, m.released AS year"
+"RETURN m.title AS title, m.released AS year, m.genres AS genres"

 ) as table: